sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_classes.md

 ## Class definitions

-Declarations of classes, structs, and unions are represented by `CXXRecordDEecl` nodes.
+Declarations of classes, structs, and unions are represented by `CXXRecordDecl` nodes.
 The implementation of this visitor follows the same pattern we've seen before:
 ```cpp
 bool Visitor::VisitCXXRecordDecl(clang::CXXRecordDecl* node) {